epsi-rns/candyclone-inkscape/README.md

 -- -- --

-## Inkscape: Content Illustration Source
+## Inkscape: Template Source

-> Make this Template Usable
+> You can make your own.

-Available here in [template-candyclone-content.svg][candyclone-content].
+Available here in [template-candyclone-multipages.svg][candyclone-template].

-It is a big file consist of 15 infographic diagrams.
-You should see the tutorial for details.
+Each five kind of master slides implemented with
+19 google colors + 1 experimental gradient for fun.
+Resulting total of 100 master slides.

 -- -- --